-This was the 11th annual cocktail party which chambers has held, and we look forward to hosting another in 2018.
+This was the 12th annual cocktail party which Chambers has held, and we look forward to hosting another in 2019.

 Shortland Chambers invites applications for Junior Barrister positions commencing in February 2019.
 This is a fantastic opportunity to work alongside some of New Zealand’s top barristers.